krychu/wfc/Readme.md

 ## COMMAND-LINE TOOL

-The command-line tool is based on khuwfc and can be used to generate WFC images.
+The command-line tool is based on khu_wfc and can be used to generate WFC images.
 The tool depends on [stb_image.h](https://github.com/nothings/stb) and [stb_write.h](https://github.com/nothings/stb).
 Place both files in the same directory as `wfctool.c`.